earthstar-project/earthstar-docs/docs/reference/earthstar-specification.md

 This is a **two-way** conversion between memory and bytes.

 Earthstar doesn't have strong opinions about networking.
 This format does not need to be standardized, but it's good to choose widely used familiar tools.
-JSON is a good default choice.

-**Other good choices**:
+Apps and libraries SHOULD use JSON (encoded as UTF-8) as a default choice unless there are important reasons to choose otherwise.
+JSON is widely known, widely supported, and fits within most network protocols easily.

+**Other options to consider**:

 * Encodings
   * JSON